T3chy/ditaqm/docs/esp32/README.md

 -Take a look at the [firmware source code!](../../boards/esp32/firmware)

 ## Welcome!
-Below are the steps to set up your very own ESP32-based DIYAQI sensor cluster board!
+Below are the steps to set up your very own ESP32-based DITAQM sensor cluster board!

 To get a cluster board up and running, you have two options: